 Being pregnant meant a whole new wardrobe for me – I wasn’t one of the women who slowly grow a bump by 12 weeks I looked like a lot of women do around the 7 month mark and by full term I was asked regularly how many babies I was having and when I replied 1 I was then told what a HUGE baby I would have so getting a wardrobe that would work for me and be comfortable was essential.
-So here’s my 10 must haves for your pregnancy wardrobe from the maternity clothes from Vertbaudet range.
+So here’s my 10 must haves for your maternity wardrobe.

 - Over the bump maternity jeans – now with J I wore under the bump jeans they were comfortable at the time, but when I fell pregnant with T they were just uncomfortable.
 I had had a c-section with J so I think the problem was they irritated the area of the scar – then I discovered over the bump jeans… oh the comfort and in the middle of the winter the warmth from them.
 The band is elasticated and even at 37 weeks when the bump was measuring 42 weeks and I was 53 inches around the band still fitted.